ovh/docs/pages/platform/kubernetes-k8s/monitoring-gpu-application/guide.en-gb.md

 NVIDIA Data Center GPU Manager (DCGM) is a set of tools for managing and monitoring NVIDIA GPUs in cluster environments.
 It's a low overhead tool suite that performs a variety of functions on each host system including active health monitoring, diagnostics, system validation, policies, power and clock management, group configuration and accounting.

 To gather GPU telemetry in Kubernetes, the NVIDIA GPU Operator deploys the `dcgm-exporter`, based on DCGM exposes GPU metrics for `Prometheus` and can be visualized using `Grafana`.
 `dcgm-exporter` is architected to take advantage of `KubeletPodResources API` and exposes GPU metrics in a format that can be scraped by `Prometheus`.
-A `ServiceMonitor` is also included to expose endpoints.

 As you have already followed the [Deploying a GPU application on OVHcloud Managed Kubernetes](../deploying-gpu-application) tutorial, you should already have `dcgm-exporter` running in your cluster.